arthuro555/GDevelop/newIDE/web-app/README.md

-# GDevelop IDE web app
+# GDeveloppe IDE web app

-These are the scripts to deploy the GDevelop IDE as a web-app.
+These are the scripts to deploy the GDeveloppe IDE as a web-app.

 See [the general README](../README.md) for more information.